fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_geography.md

                     }
                 ],
                 "messages": [
                     "For searches, time period start and end dates are currently limited to an earliest date of 2007-10-01.
-For data going back to 2000-10-01, use either the Custom Award Download feature on the website or one of our download or bulk_download API endpoints as listed on https://api.usaspending.gov/docs/endpoints."
+For data going back to 2000-10-01, use either the Custom Award Download feature on the website or one of our download or bulk_download API endpoints as listed on https://api.usaspending.gov/docs/endpoints.", "The 'subawards' field will be deprecated in the future.
+Set 'spending_level' to 'subawards' instead.
+See documentation for more information."
                 ]
             }